Special-K-s-Flightsim-Bots/DCSServerBot/docs/plugins/write-your-own.md

 ### Database Table Migration

 Just implement a script named "update_vX.Y.sql", where X.Y is there version where you want to migrate **FROM**.
-To migrate the database from plugin vesion 1.0 to 1.1, you need to implement a script named update_v1.0.sql.
+To migrate the database from plugin version 1.0 to 1.1, you need to implement a script named update_v1.0.sql.

 _update_v1.0.sql:_
 ```sql